Marr10tt/Very-cool-bot/README.md

 # hydration channel information
 create a file called botTokens.py with a variable called channelToken which contains the value of the channel you want hydration reminders in

+example (something like this in a botTokens.py file):

+channelToken = 12345678